intricaterituals/acmi-film-screening-viz/README.md

 # ACMI historical film screening data
-i wrote this in like 2 days don't @ me
+this is a work in progess! also i started this like 2 days ago don't @ me
 ## processing

 movie.py: